SC2Mapster/m3addon/README.md

 References typically do not however reference a single structure, but the whole section and thus an array of structures.
 Thus theoretically a MD34 structure could reference multiple `MODL` structures but that has never been observed in a valid m3 file.

-The m3.py file requries all structures to be first defined in the structure.xml file before they get used/referenced by another structure.
+The m3.py file requires all structures to be first defined in the structure.xml file before they get used/referenced by another structure.
 For this reason the structure MD34 is defiend at the bottom.

-An m3 file contains also an index/overviewabout those sections it cotnains, which can be found at the location specified by indexOffset and indexSize.
+An m3 file contains also an index/overviewabout those sections it contains, which can be found at the location specified by indexOffset and indexSize.
 If you want to get a list of the sections in an m3 file programmatic wise you can use the m3.py method `loadSections(filename)`.

-However usually however it is easier to just work with a tree like represenation of the `MODL` structure in which all references to structure arrays have been replaced by a a list of the section that got referenced.
+However usually however it is easier to just work with a tree like representation of the `MODL` structure in which all references to structure arrays have been replaced by a a list of the section that got referenced.
 This is possible via the m3.py python function `loadModel(filename)`.

 ### Definition of structure elements in the structure.xml file

 A structure definition defines a strcture for all versions that exist of it:

-For the creep materail for example (structure name CREP) 2 versions exist that have differnt sizes.
+For the creep material for example (structure name CREP) 2 versions exist that have different sizes.
 In the structure.xml file there is however just a single structure definition:

 ```xml
     <structure name="CREP">